-Description The subjects comprise a semi detached two storey villa.
-Accommodation GROUND FLOOR:- Entrance Hallway, Lounge, Kitchen/Dining Area, Rear Vestibule.
-FIRST FLOOR:- Landing, Three Bedrooms, Bathroom.
-Gross internal floor area (m2) 97 square metres.
-Neighbourhood and location The property is situated within a Local Authority housing development where a number of properties are now privately owned.
+Description The subjects comprise a detached single storey bungalow.
+Accommodation GROUND FLOOR: Entrance vestibule, hallway, lounge open plan to dining room, kitchen, utility room, bedroom with en-suite shower room, two further bedrooms, bathroom.
+Gross internal floor area (m2) 136m2.
+Neighbourhood and location The property is situated within an established residential location where surrounding properties are of a variety of ages and type.
 Local amenities are readily available.
-Age Approximately 70 years.
-Weather Dry and sunny following a recent period of unsettled weather conditions.
-Chimney stacks None.
+Age Approximately 35 years.
+Weather Dry and bright following a recent period of unsettled weather conditions.
+Chimney stacks Visually inspected with the aid of binoculars where appropriate.
+None.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is pitched and overlaid with tiles.
-I was able to partially inspect the roof space and gained access from a hatch within the first floor landing.
+The roof is pitched, overlaid with tiles and incorporates valley gutters.

+Roofing including roof space I was able to partially inspect the roof space and gained access from a hatch within the hallway.
 The roof is built of timber trusses and boarded over with fibreboard sarking.
 Insulation material is laid between and over the ceiling joists.
-3,7-11 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Rainwater units are of PVC material consisting of half round gutters discharging into round downsines. discharging into round downpipes.
+Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
+Rainwater units are of PVC material consisting of half round gutters discharging into round downpipes.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The outer walls are of brick cavity construction.
-There is an external finish of render and external wall insulation.
-A damp proof course is not visible, however, I would anticipate a building of this age to have a bitumen damp proof membrane.
-There are sub-floor ventilators to lower walls. Г Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
+The outer walls are of timber frame cavity construction with a render and pointed synthetic stonework external finish.
+A damp proof course is not visible, however, I would anticipate a building of this age to have a PVC damp proof membrane.
+There are sub floor ventilators to lower walls.
+Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
 Windows and the external doors are of uPVC double glazed type.
-There are uPVC fascia and soffit boards.
+There are uPVC fascia boards and timber soffit boards.
 External decorations Visually inspected.
-External decoration has a painted finish.
+External decoration has a painted/stained finish.
 Conservatories / porches None.
 Communal areas None.
-Garages and permanent outbuildings None.
-Outside areas and boundaries Visually inspected.
-There are garden grounds to the front, side and rear of the property, these being laid out in concrete paving and stone chips.
-Boundary divisions are marked by timber fencing and masonry walls.
+Garages and permanent outbuildings Visually inspected.